NicholasGrady/ActiveDirectoryLab/README.md

 <h1>Active Directory Lab</h1>

 <h2>Description</h2>
-In this project, I set up a Windows Server and configured a root domain for Active Directory, also setting up DHCP and Remote Access in the process.
+In this project, I set up a Windows Server and configured a root domain for Active Directory.
+While setting up this Windows server I also set up a DHCP server and Remote Access to allow for an internal network to be created.
 I customized the network's IP address range for automatic assignment via the DHCP server.
-I also created multiple users and connected a second virtual machine as a client that allowed users to log in across the network. <br />
+I also created multiple users and connected a second virtual machine as a client that allowed users to log in across the network and verified that everything was working properly. <br />

 <h2>Utilities Used</h2>